freitasbruno/arcollab/log1.md

 ### Setting up the Pi as a server

-For this step I followed yet another usefull post, full article [here] (http://valentinvannay.com/2016/01/21/installation-of-a-web-server-and-laravel-5-on-a-raspberry-pi-2/).
+For this step I followed yet another usefull post, full article [here](http://valentinvannay.com/2016/01/21/installation-of-a-web-server-and-laravel-5-on-a-raspberry-pi-2/).
 We basically need to install the LAMP stack, which comprises Apache, PHP and MySQL.

 * Install Apache